-So, what can you do when your LEAPS is approaching expiration date?
+So, what can you do when your LEAPS is approaching its expiration date?

 Let’s use the same example as above.

-If you had bought shares with 100% cash, you would be looking at an unrealised loss of $13,250.
+If you had bought shares with 100% cash, you would be looking at an unrealized loss of $13,250.

 If you are still bullish on this stock, you would likely continue to hold the share.

-With LEAPS, you would be looking at an unrealised loss of close to $12,000 because there is still intrinsic value as well as extrinsic value.
+With LEAPS, you would be looking at an unrealized loss of close to $12,000 because there is still intrinsic value as well as extrinsic value.

-This is just like selling your shares to realise the loss and then immediately buy back at the current market price.
+This is just like selling your shares to realize the loss and then immediately buy back at the current market price.

 Essentially, you are sort of “resetting” your position.

 Another way to benefit from Motley Fool Options service is that it shows you how to sell options and generate income.